Do you ever wonder how some businesses can produce a constant stream of new content from their websites — almost like magic?

 I’m sure you’ve gone over all the blog content you already have and felt you could make more out of it.
 Repurpose useful blog posts to blog series.

 MailChimp and GetResponse are popular choices for email marketing campaigns.
 And they offer a wide selection of different starting layouts or themes to help you launch faster.

 This is a great idea, especially if you have a vault of valuable hacks, tips, and strategies you’d like to reshare with users.

 For example, if you’re sharing expert opinions on how digital marketing businesses can select the perfect theme for their site, you can scout your archives for blog posts related to that topic.

 Next, you can create an email marketing campaign that shares the key points while also providing a link to the related blog post on your site.
 Not a wrong way to redirect traffic to your website and help raise conversion rates.

-Not only will you see more engagement from an existing audience, but you’ll also be increasing online users’ awareness for your personal business as you reach out to them via new channels and content types.
+Not only will you see more engagement from an existing audience, but you’ll also increase your brand awareness as you reach out to them via new channels and content types.